ChaDonSom/auto-view-readme/README.md

 ## Known Issues

-The method of opening _only a markdown preview_ this extension uses is very hacked together.

-You might see it open the readme file, then open the preview, then close the readme file, depending on the capability of your machine.
+Doesn't provide any way to _create_ a readme if no readme is found.

 ## Release Notes

+### 0.0.6
+- Fix `auto-view-readme.view` command - now simply opens the markdown preview without needing to open an editor first, open the preview, then close the editor.

 ### 0.0.5
 - Add an icon